Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Background and Problem Setup

 and the at-risk set is constructed on $D(s)$.
-Note that (\ref{eq:coxph_batch_lik}) can not be written as the average of $s$ i.i.d. gradients.
-Follow the requirement (\ref{eq:SGD unbiased assuption}), and suppose $D(s)$ is generated by randomly sampling $s$ subjects without replacement from $D(n)$, the SGD recursion (\ref{eq:SGDupdate for Cox}) is to solve the root of
+Since the partial likelihood of each individual depends on other at-risk individuals, the average mini-batch partial likelihood does not equal the partial likelihood of the entire dataset.
+Suppose $D(s)$ is generated by randomly sampling $s$ subjects without replacement from $D(n)$, the SGD recursion (\ref{eq:SGDupdate for Cox}) is to optimize